|Contract for Deed Home Buyers' Rights and Obligations||

 You will handle all repairs after you buy the property.
 The seller may have to repair certain problems in the home that existed before you bought it if:

 Agreement to make repairs: Sometimes a seller agrees to make repairs.
 If the agreement is in the Contract for Deed, the seller can be forced to do the repairs.
-Always get it in writing.
+Always get the agreement in writing.

 Fraud and misrepresentation: If the seller lies about the home's condition to convince you to buy it, you may be able to cancel the contract.
 You may also be able to force the seller to repair certain problems.
 The written contract should include the seller's statements about the house.